yusen-luan/ip/AI.md

 - **Type-agnostic operations**: Mark/unmark operations work seamlessly across all task types

 The system now provides a sophisticated task management experience with multiple task types, each with specialized formatting and information storage, while maintaining a clean and intuitive user interface.

+## Level-5
+### Added exception handling
+### Prompt: Ensure that Pazuzu only accept inputs that starts with the 3 type of tasks or the mark/unmask/list/bye etc commands defined.
+Any other input will throw an exception (undefinedCmdException, to be defined, when caught print the message "HUHH???!!!").
+If we received one of the 3 tasks but formatted wrongly, eg no "/", or empty name, throw another exception (badTaskException, caught message: "Stupid Task!").
+If we tried marking a done task or unmark an undone task, that is markingException, message: "Can't even keep track of your own task".
+Define all these exceptions in a new class PazuzuExceptions

+### Comprehensive Error Handling Implementation

+#### Custom Exception Classes (PazuzuExceptions.java)
+- **UndefinedCmdException**: For unrecognized commands → "HUHH???!!!"
+- **BadTaskException**: For malformed task input → "Stupid Task!"
+- **MarkingException**: For redundant mark/unmark operations → "Can't even keep track of your own task"

+#### Strict Input Validation
+- **Command recognition**: Only accepts `todo`, `deadline`, `event`, `mark`, `unmark`, `List`, `bye`
+- **Format validation**: Validates task structure (slashes, empty names, proper spacing)
+- **Status validation**: Prevents marking done tasks or unmarking undone tasks

+#### Enhanced Error Messages
+- All exceptions caught with try-catch blocks in main loop
+- Custom humorous error messages for different error types
+- Program continues execution after displaying error messages